codersforcauses/access-collective-web-app/README.md

 $ npm run generate
 ```

+## Work

+1. Create new issue or assign yourself to existing issue

+2. Pull the latest changes

+3. Create your branch

+4. Make your changes and commit

+5. Merge any changes from master into your branch and resolve the merge conflicts

+6. Make a pull request

 ## Key tools to develop effectively in project
 * Code formatter for IDE e.g. prettier or beautify
 * Vetur for syntax highlighting and auto completion